keegoid/middleman-html5-foundation/README.md

    - HTTPS: `git clone https://github.com/keegoid/middleman-html5-foundation.git`
    -   SSH: `git clone git@github.com:keegoid/middleman-html5-foundation.git`

 Or you can get it by running the [linux-deploy-scripts][lds] project for setup of a fresh [CentOS 7.0 x64][centos] workstation or server.
-If you choose the workstation option, you'll get this Middleman project in your GitHub account.
-The server option installs WordPress at DigitalOcean instead.
+If you choose the workstation option, you'll get a new build of this [Middleman project][mmhtml5f] in your [GitHub][gh] account.
+The server option installs [WordPress][wp] at [DigitalOcean][do] instead.

+#### BitBalloon

+To set up the automatic [Bitballoon][bb] deploys:

+Login as a non-root user to install with bundler.
+From your Middleman project directory:

+`sudo bundle install`

+To run the local middleman server at http://localhost:4567/

+`bundle exec middleman`

+Commit your changes with git:

+`git commit -am 'first commit'`

+Push commits to your remote repository stored on GitHub:

+`git push origin master`

+Go to the [BitBalloon][bb] site and:

+   - do an initial manual drag and drop deploy of your new site
+   - go to your site in the BitBalloon UI
+   - click "Link site to a Github repo" at the bottom right (currently a beta feature so you may need to request access)
+   - choose which branch you want to deploy (typically master)
+   - set the dir to "Other ..." and enter "/build"
+   - for the build command, set: "bundle exec middleman build"

+Now whenever you push changes to [Github][gh], [Bitballoon][bb] will run middleman and deploy the /build folder to your site automatically.
+Easy!

 ## configuration